rueyaa332266/ezcron/README.md

 At every minute
 ```

-It also works when pass the cron expression by pipe
+It also works when passing the cron expression by pipe.
 ```
 $ echo "* * * * *" | ezcron
 At every minute